centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 ### Network requirements

-Centreon MAP Server machine must access:
+The Centreon MAP Server machine must access:

 - Centreon Central broker, usually on Centreon Central machine, using TCP port 5758
 - Centreon Database, usually on Centreon Central machine, using TCP port 3306
 - Centreon MAP database, usually on localhost, using TCP port 3306.

-All the ports above are default values and can be changed if needed.
+All of the above ports are default values and can be changed if needed.

 - Centreon Web Central, using HTTP port 80 or HTTPS port 443